€1,100.00raised of €2,000.00 goal goal

 For too long have refugee and local children been living segregated lives on the island of Lesvos, and we believe that with the right tools and encouragement, children and youth can pave the way for more peaceful dialogues and enriching co-existence to take root at the heart of the island and its community.

-Activities include (but are not limited to): English Language learning, educational activities, adventure games, yoga, team sports and tournaments, field trips around the island, arts and crafts, building a treehouse, cooking and potluck lunches / dinners, traditional dance and music, nature hikes and site tours, and the Kids’ International Festival.
+Activities include (but are not limited to): educational activities, adventure games, yoga, team sports and tournaments, field trips around the island, arts and crafts, building a treehouse, cooking and potluck lunches / dinners, l dance and music, nature hikes and site tours, and swimming.

 Please support us to support these children overcome the traumas they continuously face by providing them a chance to integrate into the island's community and make their voices heard.

 If the required funding is achieved, we will be able to run the program daily by providing activities for children in the new camp, unaccompanied minors in shelters, and children living in Mytilini town, reaching 80-100 kids every week.

 About the Founder and Coordinator: